sporkchops81/homeassistant-config/HASS Cheatsheet.md

 sudo hdparm -t /dev/mmcblk0
 ```
 * Test Write speed (will create 200MB file in /home/pi/testfile) using `dd if=/dev/zero of=/home/pi/testfile bs=8M count=25`
+* To check which files are using up all the space on your SD card, run `sudo du | sort -n`.
+You can delete the culprits using something like `sudo rm -rf ./.pm2/logs/` (will recursively delete folder /logs/).